 Johns, a "peacock-proud Texan" in the words of writer Peter Wyden, was a decorated World War II veteran.
-His book "The Clay Pigeons of St. Lo" chronicled his feats in that critical battle; his three Silver Stars and three Legions of Merit spoke for themselves.
+His book, "The Clay Pigeons of St. Lo," chronicled his feats in that critical battle; his three Silver Stars and three Legions of Merit spoke for themselves.
 Gen. Bruce C. Clarke selected Johns to command the 1,500 soldiers of the 1st Battle Group, 8th Infantry Division from Helmstedt, at the border of East Germany, to West Berlin.
-David Hackworth, who once served under Johns, notes in "About Face" that Kennedy personally selected Johns for the sensitive assignment.
+David Hackworth, who once served under Johns, notes in the book, "About Face," that Kennedy personally selected Johns for the sensitive assignment.
 Kennedy wanted to maintain American access to the city without provoking a reaction from the Soviets.

 On the morning of Aug.
-20, Johns was able to telephone the White House with the news that the first American reinforcements had crossed into Berlin.
+20, Johns telephoned the White House with the news that the first American reinforcements had crossed into Berlin.
 As West Berliners greeted the parade of infantrymen with open arms, the White House took a deep breath and prepared for the next stage of the Cold War.

 Want to Know More About the Military?